smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **PROBLEM**
 **FOOOOOOOOOK**

+->> NORM: expand_quotes.c expand_utils.c hd_expand.c

+--->> add malloc func to libft with protection, change all malloc in
+		libft, no longer need wrapers in main files..

 -> export ls="ls -l"
 	$ls - SHOULD WORK as ls -l, but im looking at cmd, and ls -l is not valid cmd.....

 -> stress testing the expander + checking all for leaks

 SIGNALSSSSh
  ---> heredoc still weird, two prompt with signal